crazycooky77/lego_collection/README.md

 _Insert image_

 ## Deployment
-The site was deployed via the following steps:
+The site was deployed on both Heroku and using a [Digital Ocean](https://www.digitalocean.com/) Droplet.
+This was to keep the site live after the project submission, and due to networking issues caused by Heroku (see [this bug](https://github.com/crazycooky77/ci_project4/issues/44) for additional details).

+### Heroku
+For Heroku, the following steps were used for deployment:
 1. Cloned the basic repository from [Code Institute](https://github.com/Code-Institute-Org/ci-full-template)
    1. Code > Open with GitHub Desktop
 2. Created new repository in [own GitHub](https://github.com/crazycooky77/ci_project4) for the cloned repository